Cat neutering is key in preventing unwanted pregnancies & reducing strays.

-At Pilgrims we recommend that your male or female kitten is neutered or de-sexed at 4 months of age and not let outdoors until this is done.
+At Pilgrims Vets in the New Forest we recommend that your male or female kitten is neutered at 4 months of age and not let outdoors until this is done.
 This is before they reach sexual maturity and so there is no risk of unwanted pregnancies occurring.

 Benefits to neutering your cat

-- Unspayed females are susceptible to mammary cancer and infections of the uterus
+- Un-spayed female cats are susceptible to mammary cancer and infections of the uterus

 At Pilgrims Vets in the New Forest, we pride ourselves on offering a Cat Friendly Service with extra provisions put in place for the comfort and wellbeing of your cat, including a Separate Cat Ward for hospitalised patients.